twhitelow1/twhitelow1/README.md

 Software Engineer
 -----------------

-I've spent most of my life geeking out over coding.
-I was just a kid with big dreams but no computer at home when this all started.
+I've spent most of my life as a coding geek.
+When this all started, I was just a kid with big dreams but no computer at home.
 But who was I to let that stop me?
 So, I hiked it on over to the library after school every day, eyes glued to HTML tutorials on HTMLgoodies.com, and before I knew it, I was spinning up my own websites.

 Got my start hosting Harry Potter fan sites (coolest books in the world for a 10 year old back in 2000, right?).
-Soon enough, I was messing around with PHP, adding nifty features to my favorite Harry Potter RPG site, HogwartsEnchanted.com.
-But graduation came and adulthood came with new responsibilities called bills.
+Soon enough, I was messing around with PHP, adding cool features to my favorite Harry Potter RPG site, HogwartsEnchanted.com.
+Soon enough graduation came and adulthood shortly after with new responsibilities called bills.

 That's when I fell into the restaurant game.
 It wasn't what I had in mind — my dream was always to major in computer science.
 But hey, life throws curveballs and bills gotta get paid.
 When I was 21, I scored a gig as a web developer for a local race car manufacturing outfit, helping them roll with the digital punches.
 That ride ended a bit rough due to some company drama, and I was back slinging food at a pizza joint.